-The capital of Germany’s Bavaria region, Munich’s best known for it’s beer-fuelled Oktoberfest, but there’s more than just lederhosen and steins on offer in this city.
-I was invited to discover its highlights and hidden treasures with flybmi, who fly to Munich from my local airport Bristol.
-Munich is one of their main hubs with connections across Europe, but my focus was on the city itself.
+The capital of Germany’s Bavaria region, Munich is best known for it’s beer-fuelled autumn Oktoberfest, but there’s much more than just Lederhosen and steins on offer in this city.
+I headed out to Munich to discover some of its highlights and hidden treasures.
 And it was a trip of two halves, with one gloriously sunny day and one wet and windy.
-But that gave me chance to try out two different sides to the city, and discover some of the best things to do on a weekend in Munich – whatever the weather.
+But that gave me chance to try out two different sides to the city, and discover some of the best things to do in Munich in the rain or in the sun, so you can plan your perfect weekend in Munich – whatever the weather.

 Read more: Visiting Munich on a budget